 Ricardo Rosenkranz is a Trustee and Vice Chair of the Harris Theatre for Music and Dance and is also a Trustee of the Lyric Opera of Chicago.
 Dr. and Mrs. Rosenkranz are strong supporters of Chicago’s performing arts community.

-Dr. Rosenkranz lives in Chicago with Laura, his beautiful wife of nearly twenty-five years and their three children Alejandro, Anna Cecilia and Sophia.
+Dr. Rosenkranz lives in Chicago with Laura, his beautiful wife of nearly twenty-six years and their three children Alejandro, Anna Cecilia and Sophia.